 Kayaking at the North Face of Perito Moreno Glacier

 This was not an option during our visit because it was too windy, but kayaking seems like an adventurous way to explore Perito Moreno.
 Kayak tours are led by a company called Mil Outdoors and include transportation to and from El Calafate.
 On their tours, prior to getting into the kayak, you also have 2 hours to walk around the boardwalk…so you can kill two birds with one stone.
 The tour costs $185 and includes transport, lunch, a Gortex drysuit, and guides.
 The tour generally visits the north side of the Glacier, which is different than the boat tour mentioned above.

 A company called Helio & Adventura runs a couple of different tours that allow you to get right on the glacier.
 A couple of people in our group went on these tours and raved about them.

 Unfortunately for me, I waited too long to sign up, and by the time I inquired, both the Mini-Trekking and the Big Ice tours were both full.
-If you sure you want to do this, I suggest signing up as soon as you know your dates.
+If you are sure you want to do this, I suggest signing up as soon as you know your dates.